rwth-acis/i5-Toolkit-for-Unity/Documentation/index.md

 1. Open your project's root folder in a file explorer.
 2. Navigate to the Packages folder and open the file manifest.json.
 It contains a list of package dependencies which are loaded into the project.
-3. To add a specific version of the tool to the dependencies, add the following line inside of the "dependencies" object and replace [version] with the release number, e.g. "v1.0.0".
+3. To add a specific version of the tool to the dependencies, add the following line inside of the "dependencies" object and replace [version] with "v", followed by the release number, e.g. "v1.2.0".
    To receive the latest version, replace [version] with upm.
    `"com.i5.toolkit.core": "https://github.com/rwth-acis/i5-Toolkit-for-Unity.git#[version]",`
    After that, Unity will automatically download and import the package.